adaliszk/valheim-server/README.md

 [![license](https://img.shields.io/github/license/adaliszk/valheim-server?label=License)](https://github.com/adaliszk/valheim-server/LICENSE.md)

 # Valheim Docker Server & Helm Chart
-Clean, fast and standalone Docker & Kubernetes helm deployments.
+An image for clean, fast and secure Docker & Kubernetes Helm deployments.

 While there are many other images out there, they tend to fall into the bad habit of using anti-patterns, like using Supervisor and Cron in a single image.
 The images included here aim to avoid these bad habits, while still offering a